bajamircea/bajamircea.github.io/_posts/2022-11-16-regular-history.markdown

 - [Regular: syntax and semantics][syntax-semantics]
 - [History of concepts in C++][concepts-history]
 - [The many relations][many-relations]
-- [History of the Three-way comparison, aka the spaceship operator][spaceship-history]
+- [History of the three-way comparison, aka the spaceship operator][spaceship-history]
 - [Pragmatic Regular structs][pragmatic-spaceship]
 - [Regular wannabes][regular-wannabes]